heysailor/redux-worker-queue/README.md

 _Work in progress, only documented functions operating._

 Redux powered queue for the storage and deferred processing of objects of multiple named types.
-Coordinates the application of per-type custom asynchronous preWorker, worker and postWorker functions.
+Coordinates the application of per-type custom handler functions.
 Suited to complex deferred offline persistence handling, eg with validation, saving and linking stages.

 Redux powered as standalone module, alternatively use middleware to act on specified actions.